 Consequential Robotics has turned a modest profit since 2017 and is currently selling its devices for £2,450 a pop with educational and bulk discounts available, however, in the coming years, Conran hopes to cut this pricetag to that of a mid-range iPad (around £750).

-Cute robots are here to help stop you feeling lonely, but they’re doing so by putting real-life relationships first.
+Robot startups in Europe building cute robots are here to help stop you feeling lonely, but they’re doing so by putting real-life relationships first.

 Get the Sifted Newsletter